informalsystems/quartz/crates/contracts/core/SPEC.md

 ## Assumptions

-The `quartz-cw` package operates under the following assumptions:
+The `quartz-contract-core` package operates under the following assumptions:

 1. The underlying SGX hardware and software stack is secure and not compromised.